 This article is made possible by our supporting readers and award-winning Malaysian restaurant Phat Eatery at 23119 Colonial Parkway in Katy Asian Town Center.
-For lunch and dinner, call (832) 913-6382 for curbside pickup and get a bonus: all to-go orders are 15-percent off.
+For lunch and dinner, call (832) 913-6382 for curbside pickup of hot meals to eat now and packaged ones for home.
 Check out the menu online and place an order.

 People think about pick-up or delivery frequently at lunchtime, but it’s a welcome respite to get a restaurant-prepared meal or treats for breakfast, too.
 The options below are great for picking up and taking to work (assuming you’re not able to telecommute) or treating your family at home.

 A suggestion: to get maximum dollars to the restaurant and save yourself delivery fees, the best way to order is to call it in and then go pick it up.
 Many are even offering curbside delivery and will bring it straight to your car.
 (The exception is if the restaurant is using its own employees for delivery, in which case, delivery is helping keep them employed.
 If that’s the case — don’t forget to tip since they’re not waiting tables right now!)
 That said, using a third-party delivery service is better than nothing.

 Also, consider buying gift cards from your favorites now.
 This is a crushingly difficult time for the restaurant and bar industry, and every dollar counts.
 Sufficient support from customers means these places will still be here when COVID-19 is just an ugly memory.

 In addition, we have an ever-growing, citywide list, which includes a convenient map, and several other neighborhood-specific lists (plus, we are adding more every week):